Germanisation of Gaul: Germanisation during the post-classical history period and Middle Ages

-Great Rhine Crossing
+Great Rhine crossing

 The entrance of the Visigoths on Roman soil did indeed open the door for other Germanic peoples to pick apart the rest of the empire.
-In 405/6 A.D., a large scale invasion of Gaul was carried out by various groups such as the Suebi, Silingi, Alans.
+In 406/7 AD, a large scale invasion of Gaul was carried out by various groups such as the Suebi, Silingi, Alans.
 This process has been labelled as the "Great Rhine Crossing" which was a great success and laid effective damage to the regions of Gaul.
 While the Visigoths were in Gallia Aquitania following their successful campaign in bringing Spain under their control, the Great Rhine Crossing had ensured the dissolution of the Rhine frontier and the Germanic peoples were all across the Empire, hence integrating themselves in various parts of the Roman empire to increase their power and influence.

 Archeological evidence of Germanisation

-The gradual spread of Germanic peoples and Germanic elements into Rome's Gaul region is a well documented process that commenced in the 3rd century A.D. and ended in the 5th century A.D.
-The prevalence of various Germanic male burials that contain weapons and female burials that contain Germanic costumes that were found in Gaul support the spread of Germanic elements.
+The gradual spread of Germanic peoples and Germanic elements into Rome's Gaul region is a well documented process that commenced in the 3rd century AD and ended in the 5th century AD The prevalence of various Germanic male burials that contain weapons and female burials that contain Germanic costumes that were found in Gaul support the spread of Germanic elements.
 Even, Germanic settlements excavated in Gaul depict similarities to the longhouse of the Wohnstallhaus type, which is a typical Germanic style of housing as well as Germanic pottery vessels that were found all across Gaul.
 Germanic peoples in Gaul lived in communities that were built by Germanic buildings, Germanic pottery and traditional burial rituals which clearly highlighted that they were not bothered with changing the culture they found, but rather merging into the existing condition.